mills32/M3D-for-PlayStation-Portable/README.md

 maps must be in CSV format.
 **<ins>MUSIC & SOUND:</ins>** OSL handles this, it can load wav, MP3, BGM, and tracker formats (MOD,XM,IT).
 Be careful when loading tracker modules, they can use a lot of CPU/RAM.

-You need Blender 2.79 for 3D model creation, and animations.
-Why that version?
-- Blender 2.8+ works very slow on my PC, (and it is not old or slow by any means)
+**<ins>STATIC MODELS:</ins>** I use Blender 2.79 for 3D model creation, because 2.8+ works very slow on my PC.
-- Blender 2.7 only requires 32-bit CPU, SSE2 support, OpenGL 2.1 and 512 MB of RAM,
-So it works on 100% of computers (2025), from toasters to modern ones, and I hope it will probably work on computers up to 2040 if nothing weird happens to windows or linux OS.

-To create animated models I included an export plugins for Blender 2.79 and sample files.

-OPTIMIZATIONS
+Blender 2.7 will run very well on any PC.
+Supported models are:
+  - ply: The fist version, as it is exported by Blender 2.7.
+  - obj/mtl: Should have no problems with these.
+  - m3b: Binary PSP models, in PSP's internal format.
+(Blender 2.7 export plugin included).
+**<ins>SKINNED BONE MODELS:</ins>**
+These models use BONES to show animations, skinned models incredibly complex, so  I created a very simple format (Blender 2.7 export plugin included) which is processed by the PSP when loading.

+It is probably very easy to port the plugins to newer versions of Blender, but I just didn't have the motivation to port them.

+## OPTIMIZE YOUR ASSETS

 1- Do not use lighting unless you really need it
 2- Use small (< 128x128) and indexed textures (16/256 colours)
 3- Use models as low poly as you can.
-4- Avoid using nested "for" loops bigger than 128x128, (PSP CPU just dies).
+4- Avoid using nested "for" loops bigger than 128x128.